-Annual Incentive Cash Bonuses and the 2016-2017 Retention Bonus Program.
-We have utilized cash bonuses to reward performance achievements and have in place annual target cash incentive bonuses for certain of our executive officers, payable either in whole or in part, depending on the extent to which the financial performance goals set by the Compensation Committee are achieved.
-During fiscal 2017, the target bonus amounts for Messrs.
-Lento, Malhotra, Vonderhaar, DiSanto, and Silverman were increased to \$408,000, \$230,000, \$207,200, \$158,100, and \$147,500, respectively, because the Compensation Committee felt that the increase from prior year was warranted given then current market conditions.
+Annual Incentive Bonuses.
+We have utilized incentive bonuses to reward performance achievements and have in place annual target incentive bonuses for certain of our executive officers, payable either in whole or in part, depending on the extent to which the financial performance goals set by the Compensation Committee are achieved.
+During fiscal 2019, the target bonus amounts for Messrs.
+Lento, Malhotra, DiSanto, and Silverman were increased to \$465,000, \$245,000, \$177,000, and \$170,000, respectively, because the Compensation Committee felt that the increase from prior year was warranted given then current market conditions.
+The target bonus for Mr. Marth, who started on January 1, 2019, was \$225,000.

-Under our 2017 Management Bonus Plan, incentive bonuses for all of the participants, including the participating named executive officers, were determined based upon three measures of corporate financial performance that comprised 100% of the potential target payout, and one non-financial operational component that, if achieved, would result in up to an additional 10% of the potential target payout.
-Specifically, corporate financial performance was measured against our total revenue (40%), our GAAP gross margin (40%), and our non-GAAP EPS (20%).
-The non-financial operational component of the 2017 Management Bonus Plan was based on our customer net promoter score ("NPS") for fiscal 2017.
-The Compensation Committee selected these performance goals because it believed that these measures aligned with the 2017 priorities for our business and reflected value generated for our stockholders, and therefore relying on these goals for the determination of the bonuses tied payment of bonuses to creation of stockholder value.
+Under our 2019 Management Bonus Plan, incentive bonuses for all of the participants, including the participating named executive officers, were determinable based upon two measures of corporate financial performance that comprised 100% of the potential target payout, and one additional corporate strategy component that, if achieved, would result in up to an additional 10% of the potential target payout.
+Specifically, corporate financial performance was measured against our total revenue (50%) and our adjusted EBITDA (50%).
+The corporate strategy component of the 2019 Management Bonus Plan was based on our revenue for all products except for our Deliver product for fiscal 2019 ("non-deliver revenue").
+The Compensation Committee selected these performance goals because it believed that these measures aligned with the 2019 priorities for our business and reflected value generated for our stockholders, and therefore relying on these goals for the determination of the bonuses tied payment of bonuses to creation of stockholder value.

-For each of the three financial performance components, the Compensation Committee established a floor, a target and a ceiling.
+For each of the two financial performance components, the Compensation Committee established a floor, a target, and a ceiling.
 With respect to the portion of the bonus based upon each performance criteria, the participating executive could earn between zero and 100% ratably based on attainment between the floor and the target.
-Bonuses in excess of the target bonus amounts for the participants could be earned for financial performance in excess of the performance goal targets established by the Compensation Committee under our 2017 Management Bonus Plan.
+Bonuses in excess of the target bonus amounts for the participants could be earned for financial performance in excess of the performance goal targets established by the Compensation Committee under our 2019 Management Bonus Plan.
 Each participant could earn between 100% and 300% ratably for each of the financial performance target, each based on attainment between the target and the ceiling.
-Even though a participant could achieve up to a 300% ceiling on certain individual corporate performance components, the total bonus amount payable to each participant was capped at 200% of his or her target bonus, plus up to 10% for achievement of the NPS target, for a total maximum bonus of 210%.
-Furthermore, over-achievement was capped at 110% of the Target Bonus Amount unless we achieved at least \$20 million of adjusted EBITDA.
-Once the adjusted EBITDA threshold is achieved, the overall bonus pool is increased \$0.33 for every \$1 of adjusted EBITDA over \$20 million to fund any over-achievement payout up to 210% of the Target Bonus Amount.
-Accordingly, each participant in our 2017 Management Bonus Plan could earn between 0% and 210% of his or her target bonus depending upon the level of attainment or over-attainment of the performance goals, as well as exceeding the adjusted EBITDA threshold.
+Even though a participant could achieve up to a 300% ceiling on certain individual corporate performance components, the total bonus amount payable to each participant was capped at 200% of his or her target bonus, plus up to 10% of his or her target bonus.
+Nevertheless, cumulative achievement of the total revenue and adjusted EBITDA performance criteria was capped at 100%, plus up to 10% for non-deliver revenue over-achievement, unless the Company achieved at least \$28 million of adjusted EBITDA.
+Accordingly, each participant in our 2019 Management Bonus Plan could earn between 0% and 210% of his or her target bonus depending upon the Company's level of attainment or over-attainment of the performance goals, as well as the Company exceeding the adjusted EBITDA threshold.
 The revenue floor, target, and ceiling for each component were as follows:

-Total Revenue Targets (40%):
+Total Revenue Targets (50%):

-Floor Target Ceiling Total Annual Revenue (in millions) \$168 \$183 \$213 Percent attainment of Total Revenue component of the Target Bonus Amount 0% 100% 300%
+Floor Target Ceiling Total Annual Revenue (in millions) \$200 \$215 \$230 Percent attainment of Total Revenue component of the Target Bonus Amount 0% 100% 300%

-GAAP Gross Margin Targets (40%):
+Adjusted EBITDA Targets (50%):